Srivastava-Shreyansh/ChitraKala.com/README.md

 ## 📖 Overview

-**ChitraKala.com** (चित्रकला — "the art of pictures") is a Pinterest-style web application that lets users search and discover visual media from a single unified interface.
+**ChitraKala.com** is a Pinterest-style web application that lets users search and discover visual media from a single unified interface.
 Instead of jumping between separate stock-photo, stock-video, and GIF sites, ChitraKala brings them together — aggregating results from three best-in-class media APIs into one seamless, masonry-style browsing experience.

 ---